andresrobinson/simple-printer-bridge/API.md

 - `Printer not connected`: No printer is connected
 - `Failed to connect`: Printer connection failed
 - `Print error: ...`: Printing failed

+---

+## Related Documentation

+- [README.md](README.md) - Installation, usage, and quick start guide
+- [TROUBLESHOOTING.md](TROUBLESHOOTING.md) - Common issues and solutions
+- [CONTRIBUTING.md](CONTRIBUTING.md) - How to contribute to this project